When many people think of making herbal extracts, their first thought is to use alcohol.

 While glycerine is best for water soluble herbs and for extracting tannins and alkaloids , you can also substitute glycerine for all alcohol-based tinctures.

-Glycerites need dried herbs, water and glycerine.
-The dried herbs are easiest to find, and you need water to help “reconstitute” them and mix with the glycerine.
-Make sure your glycerine is a food grade one.
+Glycerites need dried herbs, water, and glycerine.
+The dried herbs are easiest to find.
+You will need water to help “reconstitute” them and help them mix with the glycerine.
+Make sure your glycerine is labeled as a food grade.
 You can find the one I use here.

 What You Need:

 - 100 grams *by weight* dried Echinacea (Echinacea Angustifolia)

 - 350 ml vegetable glycerin

 Directions for making your glycerite:

 - Weigh the echinacea, and place it in clean or sterilized jar.

 - Cover with the water so the herb is fully wet.